drnsmith/RecipeNLG-Topic-Modelling-and-Clustering/README.md

-### NLP-Driven Recipe Clustering: Topic Modelling with BERT and LDA
+# NLP-Driven Recipe Clustering: Topic Modelling with BERT and LDA

-#### **Overview**
+## **Overview**
-This project conducts an advanced analysis of the **RecipeNLG** dataset by employing a combination of **Latent Dirichlet Allocation (LDA)** and **BERT embeddings** for topic modelling.
-Through dimensionality reduction techniques and **K-Means clustering**, the aim is to discover and visualize distinct culinary topics, leveraging modern **Natural Language Processing (NLP)** methods to delve deep into the world of recipes.
+This project explores the **RecipeNLG** dataset using a combination of **Latent Dirichlet Allocation (LDA)** and **BERT embeddings** for advanced topic modelling.
+By employing dimensionality reduction techniques and **K-Means clustering**, the goal is to uncover and visualise distinct culinary themes, leveraging state-of-the-art **Natural Language Processing (NLP)** methods to analyse recipes.

 ---

-#### **Motivation**
+## **Motivation**
-Understanding the thematic structure of recipes can provide valuable insights into culinary trends, ingredient pairings, and cultural food practices.
-This project seeks to:
+Understanding the thematic structure of recipes provides valuable insights into culinary trends, ingredient pairings, and cultural food practices.
+The primary objectives of this project are to:

-1. **Uncover Hidden Themes**: Identify underlying topics within a large corpus of recipes.
+1. **Identify Hidden Themes**: Detect underlying topics within a large corpus of recipes.
-2. **Enhance Recipe Recommendations**: Improve the relevance of recipe suggestions based on thematic clustering.
+2. **Improve Recipe Recommendations**: Enhance the relevance of recipe suggestions using thematic clustering.
-3. **Contribute to NLP Research**: Explore the effectiveness of combining traditional and transformer-based models in topic modeling.
+3. **Advance NLP Research**: Evaluate the effectiveness of combining traditional and transformer-based models for topic modelling.

 ---

 ## **Dataset Description**

-- **Source**: The dataset is sourced from the [RecipeNLG](https://recipenlg.cs.put.poznan.pl) project, which offers a large collection of cooking recipes for semi-structured text generation.
+- **Source**: The dataset originates from the [RecipeNLG](https://recipenlg.cs.put.poznan.pl) project, which contains a vast collection of cooking recipes for semi-structured text generation.
 - **Structure**:
   - Each recipe includes:
-    - **Title**: The name of the recipe.
+    - **Title**: The recipe name.
-    - **Ingredients**: A list of components required.
+    - **Ingredients**: A list of required components.
     - **Instructions**: Step-by-step preparation methods.
-    - **Metadata**: Additional information such as cuisine type and cooking time.
+    - **Metadata**: Additional details such as cuisine type and cooking time.
 - **Pre-processing**:
-  - **Text Cleaning**: Removal of special characters, numbers, and extraneous whitespace.
+  - **Text Cleaning**: Removing special characters, numbers, and extraneous whitespace.
-  - **Tokenization**: Splitting text into meaningful tokens.
+  - **Tokenisation**: Splitting text into meaningful tokens.
-  - **Lemmatization**: Reducing words to their base or root form.
+  - **Lemmatisation**: Reducing words to their base or root form.

 ---

 ## **Methodologies**

-### **1. Topic Modeling Approaches**
+### **1. Topic Modelling Techniques**

 - **Latent Dirichlet Allocation (LDA)**:
-  - A generative probabilistic model that identifies topics by clustering words that frequently co-occur across documents.
+  - A probabilistic model that identifies topics by clustering words that frequently co-occur across documents.
 - **BERT Embeddings**:
-  - Utilizes the **Bidirectional Encoder Representations from Transformers (BERT)** model to generate contextual embeddings for recipes, capturing semantic nuances.
+  - Uses the **Bidirectional Encoder Representations from Transformers (BERT)** model to generate contextual embeddings, capturing semantic nuances in recipes.

-### **2. Dimensionality Reduction Techniques**
+### **2. Dimensionality Reduction Methods**

 - **Principal Component Analysis (PCA)**:
-  - Reduces the dimensionality of data while preserving as much variance as possible.
+  - Reduces data dimensionality while retaining maximum variance.
-- **t-Distributed Stochastic Neighbor Embedding (t-SNE)**:
+- **t-Distributed Stochastic Neighbour Embedding (t-SNE)**:
-  - Converts high-dimensional data into two or three dimensions for visualization, focusing on local data structure.
+  - Transforms high-dimensional data into two or three dimensions for visualisation, focusing on local data structure.
 - **Uniform Manifold Approximation and Projection (UMAP)**:
-  - Preserves both local and global data structure in the reduced dimensional space, facilitating effective clustering.
+  - Balances the preservation of local and global data structure in reduced dimensionality, aiding clustering.

 ### **3. Clustering Algorithm**

 - **K-Means Clustering**:
-  - Partitions data into **K** clusters by minimizing the variance within each cluster.
+  - Divides data into **K** clusters by minimising intra-cluster variance.

 ### **4. Evaluation Metric**

 - **Silhouette Score**:
-  - Measures how similar an object is to its own cluster compared to other clusters, indicating the effectiveness of clustering.
+  - Assesses how similar an object is to its cluster compared to other clusters, providing an effectiveness measure for clustering.

 ---

-## Dependencies
+## **Dependencies**

 Ensure you have the following packages installed:

-- `sklearn`
+- `scikit-learn`
 - `numpy`
 - `pandas`
 - `gensim`